Strivin0311/ai-learning/techs/nesy/learning.md

 # Neuro-Symbolic Learning
-*Here's some resources about Neuro-Symbolic Learning*
+*Here're some resources about Neuro-Symbolic Learning*

 ### Learning